AC Milan: Changes in ownership and decline (2012–2019)

 After their 18th Scudetto, the club declined in performance.
 Milan failed to qualify to European competitions for a few years, and the only trophy won was the 2016 Supercoppa Italiana, achieved under Vincenzo Montella's coaching after defeating Juventus in the penalty shoot-out.

 On 5 August 2016, a new preliminary agreement was signed with the Chinese investment management company Sino-Europe Sports Investment Management Changxing Co., to which Fininvest sold a 99.93% stake of Milan for about €520 million, plus the refurbishment of the club financial debt of €220 million.
 On 13 April 2017, the deal was completed and Rossoneri Sport Investment Lux became the new direct parent company of the club.
 In order to finalise the deal, American hedge fund Elliott Management Corporation provided Li with a loan of €303 million (€180 million to complete the payment to Fininvest and €123 million issued directly to the club).
 On 10 July 2018, Li failed to keep up with his loan repayment plan, neglecting to deposit a €32 million instalment on time in order to refinance the €303 million loan debt owed to the American hedge fund.
 As a result, In July 2018, chairman Li Yonghong's investment vehicle Rossoneri Champion Inv.
 Lux. was removed as the shareholder of Rossoneri Sport Inv.
 Lux., the direct parent company of the club, making the investment vehicle majority controlled by Elliott Management Corporation the sole shareholder of Rossoneri Sport Inv.
 Lux.

 On 27 November 2017, Montella was sacked due to poor results and replaced by former player Gennaro Gattuso.
 Milan qualified for the 2018–19 UEFA Europa League group stage after finishing 6th in the 2017–18 Serie A season, but were banned by UEFA from European competition due to violations of Financial Fair Play regulations for failure to break-even.
-Milan appealed to the Court of Arbitration for Sport and was overturned on 20 July 2018.
+Milan appealed to the Court of Arbitration for Sport and the decision was overturned on 20 July 2018.

 In Gattuso's first full season in charge, Milan exceeded expectations and spent much of the campaign in the top 4.
 Despite winning their final 4 games, Milan missed out on the Champions League by one point.
 After Milan's failure to qualify for the Champions League, Gattuso resigned as manager.
 On 19 June 2019, Milan hired former Sampdoria manager Marco Giampaolo on a 2-year contract.
 On 28 June 2019, Milan was excluded from the 2019–20 UEFA Europa League for violating Financial Fair Play regulations for the years 2014–2017 and 2015–2018.